14 Top-Rated Beaches near Philadelphia

 Beach tags are required for both Stone Harbor and Avalon.
 There are designated surfing and rafting beaches, and there are basic facilities (bathrooms and outdoor showers) every half mile or so along the beach.

 There aren't many hotel options within Avalon, but the ICONA Avalon is a bright and airy boutique beachfront resort right on the dunes.
+For years known as the Windrift Hotel, it's been transformed into a stylish shore getaway.

 3. Wildwood, New Jersey